 If you’re looking to get those Grand Company promotions, farming Relic Weapon materials, or simply trying to make some extra gil, Grand Company Seals are the best way.
-That means you need a way to earn that wonderful currency fast.
-That’s where this guide comes in, offering you a variety of ways to stock up on Grand Company Seals.
+That means you need a way to earn that wonderful currency fast, and there's a variety of ways to stock up on Grand Company Seals.
 If you want to know more about the overall system, check out our full Grand Company and Company Seals guide.

 This is the best way to gain ranks, but it won’t unlock until you reach the Sergeant Second Class.
 (You’ll have to use the other methods to reach this rank first).
 Expert Deliveries allow you to turn in weapons and armor to your Personnel Officer for seals.
 Eligible weapons and armor are anything marked with green, blue, or pink rarity, and you get more Company Seals for gear with higher item levels.